TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 player2.sayHello() // logs "Hello, I'm a player!"
 ~~~

-Do you see how you defined the `.sayHello` function on the `Player.prototype` object and how it became available for the `player1` and the `player2` objects to use?
-Similarly, you can attach other properties or functions you want to use on all `Player` objects by defining them on the objects' prototype, i.e., `Player.prototype`.
+Here, we defined the `.sayHello` function 'on' the `Player.prototype` object.
+It then became available for the `player1` and the `player2` objects to use!
+Similarly, you can attach other properties or functions you want to use on all `Player` objects by defining them on the objects' prototype (`Player.prototype`).

 <!-- --------------------------------------------------------------- -->